AlekzNet/CheckPoint-Firewall-toolkit/doc/cpconf2pbr.md

                         default=none
   --list                The input is a list of IP-addresses, not a clish
                         config
-  --table TABLE         Table name, default = default --listprio LISTPRIO   The beginning priority of the PBR rules for the list
+  --dst                 The list contains the destination addresses --src                 The list contains the source addresses --table TABLE         Table name, default = default --listprio LISTPRIO   The beginning priority of the PBR rules for the list
                         of servers, default=1000

 ```

 If tested OK, save the configuration with: